MichaelCurrin/dev-cheatsheets/cheatsheets/version-control/git/commands/stash.md

 #### Stage unstaged

-Stage files to ignore.
+Stage files to ignore:

 ```sh
 git add abc.txt def.txt
 ```

-Then stash everything that is _not_ staged.
+Then stash everything that is _not_ staged:

 ```sh
 $ git stash --keep-index